 3) PDF files can be easily edited.

 When authors finish polishing up their e-book and turn it into PDF for easy distribution to their readers, it might seem like the process is complete and “sealed”.
 However, it’s not unusual for writers to come up with new material for upcoming editions of the publication.
-Adding, removing and revising pages in PDF are easy with PDF converters that convert PDFs to their original format, so that writers can go on to edit their books.
+Adding, removing and revising pages in PDF are easy with PDF converter tools that convert PDFs to their original format, so that writers can go on to edit their books.
 These tools can be free or paid, online or desktop.
 There are excellent free PDF conversion services that can turn PDF e-books into their original Word, Excel or PowerPoint format in less than a minute and all online.

 4) PDFs can be locked/ protected.